-- Each class should set up their own class rules which are relevant to the children and behaviours in the classroom.
-Rules can and should be revisited over the course of the school year. - Maintaining calm body language at all times and making polite silent gestures - Praising good behaviour and ignoring bad behaviour, as far as is possible - o Focussing on the future, e.g. What should you do next time? - o Giving children time to respond when adults ask them to do something - o Making choices and consequences clear to enable the child to make the right choice - Breaking down 'big problems' into smaller manageable steps - Defusing situations by discussing issues in private so that there is no public humiliation - Using positive language, e.g. Look this way please instead of How many times have I ....

-- Reminding children about the rules

-- Praise, stickers, Headteacher awards, sharing good work with class/buddy class, positive marking,

-Star of the Week, informing parents, etc.
+- Each class should set up their own class rules which are relevant to the children, their class community and behaviours in the classroom.
+Rules can and should be revisited over the course of the school year. - Maintaining calm body language at all times, demonstrating compassion and making polite silent gestures - Demonstrating generosity and thankfulness by praising good behaviour and ignoring bad behaviour, as far as is possible. - o Demonstrating hope -focussing on the future, e.g. What should you do next time? - o Allowing dignity giving children time and space to respond when adults ask them to do something. - o Making choices and consequences clear to enable the child to make the right choice. - o Breaking down 'big problems' into smaller manageable steps. - Demonstrating compassion through defusing situations, by discussing issues in private, so that there is no public humiliation. - o Using positive language, e.g. Look this way please instead of How many times have I - o Reminding children about the rules. - Using praise e.g. stickers, Headteacher awards, sharing good work with class/buddy class, positive marking, celebration assembly, hot chocolate Friday invites, informing parents, etc.

-The Sun, Cloud and Rainbow Behaviour System
+The Sun and Cloud Behaviour System

-The Sun, Cloud and Rainbow Behaviour System is used consistently by all members of staff across the whole school to encourage good behaviour.
+The Sun and Cloud Behaviour System is used consistently by all members of staff across the whole school to encourage good behaviour.
 In year 6 an adjusted version is used, to help prepare the pupils for taking on further responsibilities as they prepare for the year 6/7 transition.
 The aim is for the children to recognise their behaviours themselves and self-regulate.
 The system is to encourage positive behaviour and act as a reminder for all pupils.
 The clear steps are there to support children in making the correct choices, so that they are aware of what is acceptable and what the consequences for poor behaviour are.
 Every classroom has classroom rules displayed that have been agreed by the class.

-Each classroom also has prominently displayed a sun, cloud and rainbow.
+Each classroom also has prominently displayed a sun, cloud and 2 warnings.
 Individual name labels for all of the children are displayed on the behaviour system.
-The children start every morning with their names on the sun.
-It is important that all names are moved back to the sun for the start of each day to encourage the children to behave well and act as a positive incentive.
+The children start every Monday morning with their names on the sun.
+It is important that all names are moved back to the sun at the end of each week.